maeldonn/Amazon-Scrapper/README.md

 ## Description

 This program is a web scrapper.
-It allow you to recover an amazon article price of your choice.
+It allows you to recover an amazon article price of your choice.
 First, you will need to fill the data part of the program (line 17 to 23).

 There are two ways to execute the program.
 In any case, you need to specify an argument.
 If you only want to get the price, the required argument is 0.